Ladylain/ps_dropdownmenu/README.md

 Installation
 ----------------------

+Create a folder and rename it to "blockdropdownmenu" Copy those files into this folder
-Just copy it into your "modules" folder and select which "hook" you want that it appears.
+Put that folder into your "modules" folder

 Contact me if you have any question or bug.